 |Closest camping:||You can camp at-large on state land.
 Camping is prohibited on the summit.
 The best spot to camp would be near the spring.|

-The hike from the parking area is a short 1.4-miles with 890′ of climbing on the yellow marked Red Hill Fire Tower Trail.
-After signing in at the trailhead you’ll quickly reach a stream that can probably be dry in arid conditions.
+The hike from the parking area is a short 1.4-miles with 890′ climbing on the yellow marked Red Hill Fire Tower Trail.
+After signing in at the trailhead, you’ll quickly reach a stream that can probably be dry in arid conditions.

 Along the way the forest reaches some nice moss covered rock ledges.

-The trail will be level for a bit then climb at varying grades to a side path leading to a pipe fed spring that is reached at about 1-mile.
+The trail will be level for a bit, then climb at varying grades to a side path leading to a pipe-fed spring reached about 1-mile.
 The spring is about 200′-300′ down the path.
 One could camp near the spring for a nice quick overnight.

-Between the spring and the summit, you’ll climb the last 300′ up the northwest ridge reaching the summit at 1.4-miles from the trailhead.
+You’ll climb the last 300′ up the northwest ridge between the spring and the summit, reaching the summit at 1.4-miles from the trailhead.

-You’ll see the observer’s cabin on your right as you reach the summit meadow with a privy/storeage shed on the left.
+You’ll see the observer’s cabin on your right as you reach the summit meadow with a privy/storage shed on the left.

 But do what you came to do climb the 60′ tower!
 The views are unique and wonderful.
 Red Hill is the southernmost of the Catskill fire towers and provides views other towers don’t.